adamritter/nostr-relaypool-ts/README.md

 Its main goal is to make it simpler to build a client on top of it than just a dumb RelayPool implementation.

+# WARNING: From the relase of RelayPool 0.5.0 most of the features went from opt out to opt in (starting from something similar to SimplePool and adding features on a need basis)

 Features (all features are turned on by default, but can be turned off if needed):

 - Caching events: every event searched by id or event of Metadata or Contacts kind are cached in memory.